Probing Earth's core using atmospheric neutrino oscillations in the presence of NSI at INO-ICAL: Earth density profiles

 \section{Earth density profiles}

 In this study, we consider a simple three-layered density profile guided by the PREM~\cite{Dziewonski:1981xy} as the standard density model of Earth.
+In this profile, the boundaries of the three layers are assumed to be at the same locations as in the PREM, whereas the densities of these three layers are calculated by merging finer PREM layers within them and then averaging the densities of finer layers.
 The solid black curves in figure~\ref{fig:dens_profile_core} and figure~\ref{fig:dens_profile_cmb} present this standard three-layered density profile, where a significant density discontinuity occurs at the CMB with radius $R_\text{CMB} = 3480$ km or depth of 2891 km.
 We refer to this profile as a density profile with a core, which is abbreviated as ``w/ core".
 The dashed blue curve shown in figure~\ref{fig:dens_profile_core} represents a two-layered density profile of Earth without a core, which is abbreviated as ``w/o core''.
 In this two-layered profile, the core and inner mantle are merged to form a modified inner mantle such that the total mass of Earth remains consistent with that of the standard three-layered profile.
-We aim to quantify the expected sensitivity of the ICAL detector to differentiate between these two density models using atmospheric neutrino oscillations in the presence of NSI.
+In these two- and three-layered density models, the moment of inertia of Earth is not imposed as a constraint.
+These simplified models may have slight deviations compared to realistic Earth models, however they are efficient in demonstrating the analysis methodology where neutrinos can be used to probe the broad features of Earth.
+In this work, we aim to quantify the expected sensitivity of the ICAL detector to differentiate between these two density models using atmospheric neutrino oscillations in the presence of NSI.
 The inset plot in figure~\ref{fig:dens_profile_core} illustrates the expected sensitivity to validate the presence of core by ruling out the density profile without a core with respect to the profile with a core, expressed in terms of $\Delta\chi^2_\text{core}$ (as defined later in eq.~\ref{eq:chi2_vc}) as a function of the true values of the NSI parameters.
 The magenta, green, and red curves represent the sensitivity in the presence of NC-NSI parameters $\varepsilon_{e\mu}$, $\varepsilon_{e\tau}$, and $\varepsilon_{\mu\tau}$, respectively.
 A detailed description of this inset plot is presented in section~\ref{sec:results_vc}.

 Figure~\ref{fig:dens_profile_cmb} illustrates the three-layered density profiles of Earth with different modified-CMB locations.
 We modify the location of CMB with respect to its standard value of $R_\text{CMB}$ (standard) = 3480 km.
 The CMB radius smaller (larger) than the standard CMB is referred to as a smaller (larger) core or SC (LC).
 The densities of inner and outer mantles remain fixed during the CMB modification.
 The density of the core is modified to conserve the mass of Earth.
 We aim to constrain the CMB location in the presence of NC-NSI parameters.
 To demonstrate it, we present the $1\sigma$ bound on the $R_\text{CMB}$ radius with a representative choice of NC-NSI parameters $\varepsilon^{\text{true}}_{\alpha\beta} = 0.1$.
 The light-blue bands in the left, middle, and right panels of figure~\ref{fig:dens_profile_cmb} show the $1\sigma$ bounds on the CMB location in the presence of $\varepsilon^{\text{true}}_{e\mu} = 0.1$, $\varepsilon^{\text{true}}_{e\tau} = 0.1$, and $\varepsilon^{\text{true}}_{\mu\tau} = 0.1$, respectively.
 For a comparison, the dark-green bands in each panel present $1\sigma$ bound without NSI.
 See section~\ref{sec:results_cmb} for more details.